KRISHNA-0425/Prepper/README.md

 # AI Interview Prep Website

 A comprehensive full-stack web application designed to help users prepare for interviews using AI.
 This platform includes user authentication, interview setup with resume uploads, and dynamic mock interview sessions.
-Built using the MERN stack (MongoDB, Express.js, React, Node.js).
+Built using the MERN stack

 ## 🌟 Features